RasaHQ/rasa/docs/core/knowledge-bases.rst

 The names of the attributes, e.g. "cuisine" and "city", should be equal to the ones used in the knowledge base.
 You also need to add those as entities and slots to the domain file.
-If the NER detects those attributes in the request of the user, the action will use those for filter the restaurants found in the knowledge base.

 Query the Knowledge Base for an Attribute of an Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the user wants to obtain a detail of a certain object, the request of the user should include the object and
+If the user wants to obtain specific information about an object, the request of the user should include both the object and
 attribute of interest.
 For example, if the user asks something like